stencila/website/src/blog/2018-08-workshops-feedback/index.md

 ### Reliability

-The Stencila Hub and Cloud (where the code is actually executed) had their actual premiere during the workshops.
+The Stencila Hub (where the projects documents live) and Stencila Cloud (where the code is actually executed) had their actual premiere during the workshops.
 It gave us an excellent opportunity to test their reliability and robustness.
 Indeed we caught many bugs (many thanks to all participants for their understanding and patience!).
 There have been issues with the stability of the connection between the Hub and the Cloud resulting in some session being terminated which would show to the users as inactive code cells.
 The configuration of the Kubernetes Engine running Docker containers for the execution contexts also needed some tweaking.

 ### Saving

-Yes, you read that right.
-We need to improve the *saving* feature in the Hub.
+Yes, you read that right: we need to improve the *saving* feature in the Hub.
 It seems like the most basic thing to implement and enable but the Stencila Hub enables quite sophisticated saving and versioning ability which makes things a bit more complicated from the backend.
 Nevertheless, we are working on making sure that the users can rest reassured that all their work will be saved (and autosaved, too!) and they will be able easily browse through the history of changes.